Hyphaed/linux-kernel-inference/README.md

 `patches/VENDOR.lock` pins every source by sha256, and `$KI_ROOT` in those lock files expands to your checkout, so the same lock resolves on any machine.

-## Scope, for context ; currently used hardware
+## 🖥️ Scope, for context ; currently used hardware

-This is being built, tested, and used primarily on two machines, with the desktop being used by far the most:

-desktop node; RTX 5070 12Gb VRAM, PCIe 4.0 x16, 64GB DDR4, i9 14900KF
-mobile node; RTX mobile 5070 8Gb VRAM, PCIe 5.0 x16, 32GB DDR5, Ryzen AI9 365
+This is being built, tested, and used primarily on two machines, with the desktop being used by far the most: desktop node; RTX 5070 12Gb VRAM, PCIe 4.0 x16, 64GB DDR4, i9 14900KF mobile node; RTX mobile 5070 8Gb VRAM, PCIe 5.0 x16, 32GB DDR5, Ryzen AI9 365

+** apart from the hardware of contributors and/or users that open issues (sometimes sharing logs)

 ## License